Miroslav Lazanski: Politika

 In February 1991, Lazanski took an offer from Politika to become their commentator and moved to Belgrade.
 He remained at the job until fall 1995.

-He reported from the Yugoslav Wars (including the Ten-Day War, Croatian War, Bosnian War and Kosovo War) as well as the First Chechen War, Libyan Civil War, and Crimea Crisis.
+He reported from the Yugoslav Wars (including the Ten-Day War, Croatian War, Bosnian War and Kosovo War) as well as the First Chechen War, Libyan Civil War, and annexation of Crimea by the Russian Federation.
 In 2016, Lazanski interviewed commander-in-chief of the Syrian Armed Forces, Bashar al-Assad.
 He was the only foreign reporter in North Korea during the 2018 February military parade held in honor of Military Foundation Day.
 He has also authored several books.

 Views

 Regarding NATO exercises in the Baltic, Lazanski believed it to be part of an "anti-Russian hysteria" in the creation in the West, and that claims that Russia holds aggressive military plans for the Baltic, and at the same time NATO does not have these for Eastern Europe, is false.